-We are expecting further clarification on the subject of furloughed workers and will update this guide as and when.
+We will update this guide as and when we receive new guidance.
 In the meantime, if you need any advice on this, or any other employment-related matter, please contact our Employment Law team.

-Tina Chander Partner and Head of Employment Law
+Tina Chander

-T: 01926 884687 M: 07779 970737
+Partner and Head of Employment Law T: 01926 884687 M: 07779 970737 E: tina.chander@wrighthassall.co.uk

-E: tina.chander@wrighthassall.co.uk